Friday, July 10, 2026

 Sambatha said this accomplishment marked a historic milestone and a proud moment for North West, as it once again demonstrates the province’s growing influence in producing young leaders who are visionary, driven, and capable of contributing meaningfully to the transformation of the agricultural sector.

-The newly elected representatives are Thabo Makoa, who will serve as chairperson of the Youth Chapter, and Lesedi Gaaboe, elected to lead the education, research and training portfolio.
+The newly elected representatives are Thabo Makoa, who will serve as chairperson of the Youth Chapter, and Lesedi Gaabue, elected to lead the education, research and training portfolio.
 Both leaders hail from North West and are members of the provincial Yard leadership structure.

 Representing NW youth in agriculture